PhysixProject/physix-on-usb/README.md

 # physix-on-usb

+## Why does this exist? ##
-The purpose of this repo is to maintain and document the process of building a bootable Physix Project OS on USB
+The purpose of this repo is to maintain and document the process of building a bootable Physix Project OS on USB.
+This project specifically is tailored to Physix Project Linux (physixproject.org), but these instructions should be general enough to apply to most use cases.

 ## Build ISO Image Process##